ArianeBeaudin/arianebeaudin.github.io/about.md

 I am a multifaceted being who especially enjoys writing and sense-making.
 You can go on my [/now page](http://ravirer.com/now) to know what I'm currently doing.

 In those recent years, I was busy doing a Technique intensive en informatique at the Cégep du Vieux-Montréal, from which I graduated in June 2020.
 I was also involved in the organization of student strikes for the climate and other social and ecological initiatives in the Cégep du Vieux-Montréal.
+Before that, I completed a DEC in Histoire et civilisations at the same cegep (2015-2017), and I studied in Relations internationales et droit international at l'Université du Québec à Montréal for a year (2018).

 On the writing side, I used to rant (constructively) about education on [Apprendre comme du monde](wwww.apprendrecommedumonde.wordpress.com/).
-And in 2020, I became a contributor and corrector for the journal  [L'Heuristique](http://lheuristique.ca/author.php?id=541).
+And in 2020, I became for a short period of time a contributor and corrector for the journal  [L'Heuristique](http://lheuristique.ca/author.php?id=541).
 I also write poetry and fiction, and I will hopefully soon create a little space on Ravirer for that too.

 And for the miscellaneous, I was a guest on the  [Radio du Vieux podcast](https://www.youtube.com/channel/UCa9WT6fEy-qMmn9fk4SN0ww) twice (where I talked about the environmental student movement) and I also did the animation for an [electoral debate](https://www.youtube.com/watch?v=XA-CnDELIko) in the circumscription of Laurier-Sainte-Marie in 2019.